 Smirnoff vodka is the world's biggest-selling spirit by volumes, as well as one of the three most valuable, and one of the main trophies in the cabinet of drinks giant Diageo.
 Arch-rival Absolut may arguably have had the edge as far as trend-setting is concerned (at least until recently), but Smirnoff has size on its side.
 It is sold in more than 130 countries worldwide, with an overall lead enhanced by the fact that, for almost 30 years after the Second World War, it was virtually the only vodka available for purchase outside communist Russia.
 At the turn of the 21st century the brand enjoyed considerable success with ready-to-drink spin-off Smirnoff Ice.
 In America this so-called "malternative" didn't even contain vodka, allowing it to compete head-to-head with the local beer industry.
-More recently though, vodka as a whole sector appears to have lost some of its charm for drinkers, prompting Smirnoff to seek out new avenues for growth for its biggest brand.
+More recently though, vodka as a whole sector appears to have lost some of its charm for drinkers, prompting Diageo to seek out new avenues for growth for its biggest brand.
 The group still markets Smirnoff Ice as well as other single-serve premixed cocktails, malt beverages and "spiked seltzers".
 It even tested a Smirnoff-branded fruit cider.
 The main Smirnoff Red label is accompanied by higher-proof Blue, Black and even Silver editions.
 Diageo has also dabbled in ultra-premium variants like a special edition for global duty free containing real flakes of gold, though these have been limited to avoid cannibalisation of its other premium and super-premium brands such as Ciroc and Ketel One.
 Total Smirnoff volumes for 2017 were 26.0m cases according to Impact Databank.
 Smirnoff Ice and other ready-to-drink spin-offs contributed around another 3.5m equivalent cases.
 Catharina von Franck is now global brand director, based in London; Fernando Lacambra leads the brand in North America.
 Both report to Mark Sandys, global head of Smirnoff, beer and Baileys.

 Which agencies handle advertising for Smirnoff?
 Find out more from the Adbrands Account Assignments database